logo

 Customer Support Engineer

-In this article, we're going to take a look at Microsoft Forms, their advantages and limitations.
+In this article, we're going to take a look at Microsoft Forms alternatives, their advantages and limitations.
 We're also going to compare Microsoft Forms to several online form builders like Jotform and Plumsail Forms, looking at available features and customization options.

-Just like Microsoft Forms, use Plumsail Forms for free with the Scooter plan which is available to everyone after creating an account.
+Like Microsoft Forms, Plumsail Forms is free to use with the Scooter plan which is available to everyone after creating an account.
 You can start designing your forms right away, trying all the features described in the article.

 In this article: